-2. Responsibility to the society The interior designer accepts a professional obligation to further the social, cultural and environmental standards of the community.
+2.1 The Interior Designer accepts a professional obligation to further the social, cultural and environmental standards of the community.
 He takes into account the consequences of his professional activity to the health, safety and wellbeing of all those who may reasonably be expected to use or enjoy the product of his work.